Which are the best pillows in the UK? And is there anything more confusing and less interesting than shopping for pillows?

 For the upgraded price (compared to the natural pillow at #4 on this list) you get a higher proportion of goose down, which creates a softer pillow.

-Customer reviews were at a very impressive 4.7/5 when we checked.
+Customer reviews are at a very impressive 4.7/5.
 Soak and Sleep also get very positive reviews as a brand, with an average of 4.7/5 on TrustPilot from more than 22,000 reviews.
-According to their website, ‘in 2017, Which? voted us as the UK’S No.1 pillow brand’.
+Which? has previously voted Soak and Sleep as the UK’S No.1 pillow brand.

 Cons: very expensive, 100% down has less structure than a mixture of feather and down